How we can help

 SIBO is the main cause of IBS!

-In fact, between 60-80% of IBS patients are believed to suffer from SIBO (Small Intestinal Bacterial Overgrowth).
+In fact, many IBS patients suffer from SIBO (Small Intestinal Bacterial Overgrowth) which can be treated.
 SIBO is where normal healthy bacteria start growing in the relatively sterile small intestine.
 These bacteria usually moved in after an infection, such as traveller’s diarrhoea or food poisoning, however, they can also result from poor stomach acidity, certain medications and other causes of reduced gastric motility.
 The good news is that we can now test for SIBO, find out what type you have and treat you naturally to help overcome long-term gut health problems.
 SIBO can also cause leaky gut (or increased intestinal permeability), which in turn can cause food intolerances and inflammation, so if we remove the cause, we can usually heal these issues too.

 Testing is important to determine the cause!